 When using pip to install GeoPandas, you need to make sure that all dependencies are installed correctly.

-Depending on your platform, you might need to compile and install their C dependencies manually.
+However, depending on your platform or Python version, there might be no pre-compiled wheels available, and then you need to compile and install their C dependencies manually.
 We refer to the individual packages for more details on installing those.
 Using conda (see above) avoids the need to compile the dependencies yourself.

 You may install the latest development version by cloning the GitHub repository and using pip to install from the local directory: